OPQAM/LinuxCommons/LinuxDocs.md

 # Created the user, and added passwords to both user and root

 # Made sure all is up to date (updates automatically with -y)
-- apt update -y && apt upgrade
+- apt update -y && apt upgrade -y

 # Installed Vim, a I prefer it over nano
 - apt install vim